EyringMLClimateGroup/grundner23james_EquationDiscovery_CloudCover/README.md

 ```
 conda install -c conda-forge tensorflow==2.7.0 scipy==1.8.1 sympy==1.10.1 scikit-learn==1.0.2 mlxtend==0.20.0 pysr==0.10.1
 ```
 To install the GP-GOMEA dependency please refer to their website.
-The results were produced with the version numbers indicated above.

 ## License
 This code is released under Apache 2.0.
 See [LICENSE](LICENSE) for more information.